Common Vulnerability Scoring System: Criticism of Version 2

 Several vendors and organizations expressed dissatisfaction with CVSSv2.

-Risk Based Security, which manages the Open Sourced Vulnerability Database, and the Open Security Foundation jointly published a public letter to FIRST regarding the shortcomings and failures of CVSSv2.
-The authors cited a lack of granularity in several metrics which results in CVSS vectors and scores that do not properly distinguish vulnerabilities of different type and risk profiles.
+Risk Based Security, which manages the Open Source Vulnerability Database, and the Open Security Foundation jointly published a public letter to FIRST regarding the shortcomings and failures of CVSSv2.
+The authors cited a lack of granularity in several metrics, which results in CVSS vectors and scores that do not properly distinguish vulnerabilities of different type and risk profiles.
 The CVSS scoring system was also noted as requiring too much knowledge of the exact impact of the vulnerability.

 Oracle introduced the new metric value of "Partial+" for Confidentiality, Integrity, and Availability, to fill perceived gaps in the description between Partial and Complete in the official CVSS specifications.

 Version 3

 To address some of these criticisms, development of CVSS version 3 was started in 2012.
-The final specification was named CVSS v3.0 and released in June 2015.
+The final specification was named CVSSv3.0 and released in June 2015.
 In addition to a Specification Document, a User Guide and Examples document were also released.